 Don’t eat or drink anything after midnight the day before surgery.
-Take any medications approved by your primary care doctor the morning of surgery with just a sip of water that your surgeon said it’s OK to take.
+Take any medications approved by your primary care doctor the morning of surgery with just a sip of water.
 Arrive at the hospital or surgical center on time.
 Usually, it is best to arrive 2-3 hours before your surgery time to prevent any delays.

 You will probably go home the day of surgery, so wear clothes that are easy to get on and off.
 OR bring a family member or friend who can help you.
-Your shoulder will be in a sling so zippers and ties will be all but impossible with one hand.
+Your shoulder will likely be in a sling so zippers and ties will be all but impossible with one hand.
 Buttons are OK, snaps are better.
-Remember that you may not be allowed to raise your arm to put on a sweatshirt or T-shirt.
+Remember that you may not be allowed to raise your arm above your head to put on a sweatshirt or T-shirt.
 A big shirt or jacket that buttons or snaps up the front will work well.
 Wear pants that you can slip on and have an elastic waistband, like sweat pants or exercise shorts.
 Wear shoes, without stockings or socks, that slip on like flip flops, clogs, loafers, or sandals.

 Anesthesia for Shoulder Arthroscopy

 Usually a combination of both regional anesthesia and general anesthesia is used.
 The regional anesthesia makes the arm and shoulder numb so you don’t feel any pain during surgery.
 General anesthesia puts you to sleep and is used to make you comfortable during surgery.

 Shoulder arthroscopy begins with a few small incisions made around the shoulder area.
 The arthroscope, which is connected to a video monitor, is inserted through one of these incisions.
 The arthroscope helps the surgeon to get a clear view of the shoulder joint and adjoining cartilage, ligaments and tendons.
 The other incisions are used for inserting equipment into the shoulder joint which are needed for the repair, reconstruction, etc.